TJ Friedl Player Props: Reds vs. Cubs

 - Friedl hit .240 with 10 doubles, five triples, eight home runs and 20 walks.

-- He hit a long ball in 9.7% of his games last year (seven of 72), and 3.1% of his trips to the dish.
+- He went yard in seven games a year ago (out of 72 opportunities, 9.7%), going deep in 3.1% of his trips to the plate.

-- Friedl picked up an RBI in 27.8% of his 72 games last season, with more than one RBI in 5.6% of those games (four).
+- Friedl drove in a run in 27.8% of his 72 games last year, with more than one RBI in 5.6% of those games (four).
 He drove in three or more runs in one game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.